Kundur Island

 Kundur Island is an island within the Riau Archipelago, part of the Riau Islands Province of Indonesia.
-It lies at about 80 km southwest of Singapore, 76 km southwest of Batam, 32 km south of Great Karimun Island, 172 km northwest of Lingga Islands and 120 km west of Tanjung Pinang.
-It has an area of about 795 km2, including Buru District and other minor surrounding islands.
-According to the 2010 Census population, the population of Kundur Island was 67,090; the official estimate as at mid 2023 (including adjacent smaller islands such as Buru, Belat, Ungar and Parit) was 91,463.
+It lies at about 80 km southwest of Singapore, 76 km southwest of Batam, 32 km south of Great Karimun Island, 172 km northwest of the Lingga Islands and 120 km west of Tanjung Pinang on Bintan Island.
+Kundur is actually the main island of an archipelago that has an area of about 795 km2, including the districts of Buru, Belat, Ungar and Selat Gelam with numerous minor surrounding islands.

+The archipelago is separated from Great Karimun Island to the north by the Gelam Strait (Selat Gelam) and from the Moro Group of islands to the east by the Durian Stait (Selat Durian), although all these islands form parts of Karimun Regency.
+According to the 2010 Census population, the population of the islands was 67,090; the official estimate as at mid 2023 (including the adjacent smaller islands) was 91,463.
 As Kundur does not have an airport, all visitors arrive by ferry.

 Most connections are with neighbouring islands, e.g. Tanjung Balai on Great Karimun Island, and mainland Sumatra.
 Direct ferry services to Singapore have been terminated because of decreasing profits, so travellers need to detour via Batam or Bintan.